Round Top Mountain: Geology

 The Sierra Blanca area is on the northern margin of the Chihuahua Tectonic Belt and is a massive complex of volcanic rocks including pyroclastic materials, lava flows, and intrusions.
 Round Top Mountain is a surface-exposed rhyolite intrusion that was created from molten liquid rock pushing up from beneath the earth's surface.
 The top layer of sedimentary rock that makes up the mountain has been eroded over time, exposing the rhyolite formation.
 It also contains quantities of Del Rio Clay and Finlay limestone as well as deposits of uranium and lithium.
 The area contains scrub brush and grasses that are supported by the mountain's sandy loams and clay.

 The first geological exploration in the area of Round Top Mountain was in the 1970s when fluoride deposits were discovered.
 Holes were drilled along with prospective trenches in Round Top Mountain, Little Blanca Mountain, and Little Round Top Mountain between 1971 and 1980.
 The 1980s led to the discovery of deposits of beryllium that are concentrated on the northwest corner of Round Top Mountain.
 Throughout the 1980s, several companies held interest in the mountain, including the Cabot Corporation and the Cypus Metals Company.
 A 1988 feasibility study found the mountain to contain approximately 298,000 tons of ore with a prediction of yielding 11,000,000 lbs of beryllium.

 Round Top is known for containing rare-earth elements, including the largest deposit of heavy rare-earth elements in the United States, estimated at over 1 billion tons.
-The rare-earth elements contained in the mountain are used to build energy and defense applications as well as electronic devices, lasers, in oil and gas drilling, water treatment, and other uses.
+The rare-earth elements contained in the mountain can be used to build energy and defense applications as well as electronic devices, lasers, in oil and gas drilling, water treatment, and other uses.
 The deposit in the mountain includes five light and 10 heavy rare-earth elements.
 The heavy rare-earth mineralization at Round Top is unique, with these elements hosted in yttrofluorite, a variety of the mineral fluorite.
 No similar deposit has been described elsewhere.